nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 Database Conversion
 -------------------

-The SQLite database is good for testing, and for ownCloud servers with small single-user workloads that do not use sync clients, but production servers with multiple users should use MariaDB, MySQL, or PostgreSQL.
+The SQLite database is good for testing, and for Nextcloud servers with small single-user workloads that do not use sync clients, but production servers with multiple users should use MariaDB, MySQL, or PostgreSQL.
 You can use ``occ`` to convert from SQLite to one of these other databases.